MaterialMan/Machine-Learning-Projects/README.md

 ## PyTorch

 ## Other projects
-AirBnB price evaluation and prediction
+- AirBnB price evaluation and prediction -- using ScikitLearn